m-ld/m-ld-website/src/topics/securing-shared-information.md

 authenticity information on the edits by the actors with cryptographic strength.
 Yet this is a requirement when parties without a mutually trusted platform want to collaborate on a project.
-Developing a protocol and software for this situation can bring about a big step for collaborating on the internet._
+Developing a protocol and software for this situation can bring about a big step for collaborating on knowledge graphs and other documents._

 We're really looking forward to working towards an _open information society_ in collaboration with NLnet and its partners.